yudingshechu/Masterarbeit/README.md

 In addition, `GSEC1.dta` contains the household ID, their location information, the date of interview and some other basic information.

 ## Conflict Data
 Uganda conflict data from 2016 to 2020 are obtained from [Armed Conflict Location & Event Data Project (ACLED)](www.acleddata.com).
 The number of each type of conflict for a given district and date are generated as variables.
+Meanwhile, the total fatalities in a given district and a given data is generated as a variable.

 Reference:
 _Raleigh, C., Linke, A., Hegre, H., & Karlsen, J. (2010).
 “Introducing ACLED: An armed conflict location and event dataset: Special data feature”.
 Journal of Peace Research, 47(5), 651-660. https://doi.org/10.1177/0022343310378914_